wetryingtodorock/getblock-docs/en/rpc-service/eth/ws/eth_ibft_getValidatorsByBlockHas.md

 ---
-title: eth:ibft_getValidatorsByBlockHas \[WebSocket\] {disallowed}
+title: eth:ibft_getValidatorsByBlockHas  {disallowed} - Ethereum
-description: Lists the validators defined in the specified block.
+description: Example code for the eth:ibft_getValidatorsByBlockHas  {disallowed} ws method. Сomplete guide on how to use eth:ibft_getValidatorsByBlockHas  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters